• Skip to primary navigation

 • Preheat your BBQ grill over medium high heat.
 Grill for 4-6 minutes per side if they are thinner pork steaks.
 Grill 7-8 minutes per side if they are thicker.
 If the steaks are getting too charred, lower flame and continue cooking.Test for doneness with a meat thermometer.
 It should register at least 145°F.

 • For an indoor grill or fry pan, spray with non-stick cooking spray, preheat pan over medium heat for a minute.
-Grill pork steak for same amount of time as the outdoor grill.
+Grill pork steak for same amount of time as the outdoor grill, about 4-6 minutes per side.
 Watch for extra browning or smoking and turn down flame to low-medium if needed.
+Test with an internal meat thermometer.

 Here are a few tips: